TomiokaH01/fMSX3DS/Readme.txt

 <5:Play>
 When you start fMSX3DS, it show select file dialog.
-You can select ROM cartridge, Disk image, Cassette Tape etc. fMSX3DS supports files with extension ".ROM", ".MX1", ".MX2", ".DSK", ".CAS".
+You can select ROM cartridge, Disk image, Hard Disk Image, Cassette Tape etc. fMSX3DS supports files with extension ".ROM", ".MX1", ".MX2", ".DSK", ".CAS".
 Also, It supports ".ZIP" or ".gz" compressed files.